onzfonz/comp227/src/content/2/en/part2c.md

 ![json data of tasks](../../images/2/14e.png)

-If your browser doesn't have a way to format the display of JSON-data, then install an appropriate plugin, e.g. [JSONVue](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc) to make your life easier.
+If your browser doesn't display the data as nicely as you see above, install an appropriate plugin, like [JSONVue](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc) to make your life easier.

 Going forward, the idea will be to save the tasks to the server, which in this case means saving them to the json-server.
 The React code fetches the tasks from the server and renders them to the screen.